Is this type of fish habitat safe for all fish and wildlife?

 Will I have to replace them like other habitat?

 These pvc units will last longer than anyone is sure.
-Stable an inert, the product is unaffected by water.
-Cement is safely being used throughout our nation’s waterways as well.
+Stable and inert, the product is unaffected by water.
+Cement is safely being used throughout our nation’s waterways as well for over 100 years.

 I want big bass in my pond.
 What do I need?